The gravitational Compton amplitude at third post-Minkowskian order: Differential equations and canonical basis

-To determine the canonical basis, we apply the uniform transcendentality methods of \cite{Dlapa:2021qsl} which, in short, involve choosing master integrals with leading singularities that \footnote{For a pedagogical account, see also section 7.1.7 of \cite{Weinzierl:2022eaz}.} \begin{enumerate} \item are constant, \item are linearly independent, \item and have uniform transcendental weight. \end{enumerate} Concretely, we start with the top sector, which is the two-dimensional double box sector, and write a general ansatz for a master integral in this sector.
-It is most convenient to compute the leading singularities in the Baikov representation \cite{Baikov:1996cd,Baikov:1996rk,Baikov:2005nv} so we convert the ansatz to this representation with the help of \texttt{BaikovPackage} \cite{Frellesvig:2024ymq}.
-Imposing the three conditions listed above, we find the following master integrals for the top sector,
+We use the method of differential equations \cite{Kotikov:1990kg,Bern:1993kr,Remiddi:1997ny,Gehrmann:1999as,Henn:2013pwa} and find a canonical basis \cite{Henn:2013pwa,Henn:2014qga} to solve the master integrals presented in the main text.
+We set $\omega\to1$ and $\mu\to1$ as the dependence on these, in any expression, can be obtained trivially by dimensional analysis.
+To determine the canonical basis, we apply the uniform transcendentality methods of \cite{Dlapa:2021qsl} (see also section 7.1.7 of \cite{Weinzierl:2022eaz}), which, in short, involve choosing master integrals with leading singularities that are constant, linearly independent, and have uniform transcendental weight.
+In the Baikov representation \cite{Baikov:1996cd,Baikov:1996rk,Baikov:2005nv}, using \texttt{BaikovPackage} \cite{Frellesvig:2024ymq} and imposing the conditions discussed above, we find the following master integrals

-thus determining the form of the transformation matrix $T_{ij}(x,\eps)$ in the top sector.
-By keeping the remaining entries of the matrix generic and requiring that the transformation be canonical, the rest of the transformation matrix is easily obtained,